alumina-lang/alumina/MISSING.md

 - Get rid of all the redundant variable assignments and copying.
 I assume C compiler can optimize those well, but the generated code looks very bloated.
 - Maybe run `elide_zst` on everything, not just when ZSTs are present
+  - I tried that and lol, it's totally broken.
+Need to dig deeper.

 ## Diagnostics